Acceleware Reports First Quarter 2021 Financial and Operating Results

 RF XL HEATING BUSINESS SEGMENT SUMMARY

-RF XL is Acceleware’s patented and patent-pending RF Heating technology, designed to improve the extraction of heavy oil and bitumen, with the possibility of saving significant production costs.
+RF XL is Acceleware’s patented and patent-pending RF Heating technology, designed to improve the extraction of heavy oil and bitumen, with a cost effective and environmentally friendly alternative to steam assisted gravity drainage (“SAGD”).
 When applied, RF XL has the potential to reduce both capital and operating costs, while offering significant environmental benefits, including:

 - immediate GHG emission reductions;